Abreu grounds out with bases loaded, Indians hold off Chisox

 Harold Ramírez had two hits with two RBIs and a stolen base for Cleveland, which has won two in a row to pull within 2 1/2 games of Chicago.

-The teams had split their first 10 games this season, alternating victories until Cleveland prevailed in the nightcap of a doubleheader Monday.

-The White Sox went up 3-2 on an unusual play in the second when speedy Billy Hamilton scored after doubling home Jake Lamb and Zack Collins.
-Hamilton never stopped running, taking third on a throw to the plate and scoring on Hedges’ fielding error at the plate.
+The White Sox went up 3-2 on an unusual play in the second when Billy Hamilton scored after doubling home Jake Lamb and Zack Collins.
+Hamilton never stopped running, taking third on a throw and scoring on Hedges’ fielding error at the plate.

+“The ball came out of my glove and the fastest guy in the world was on third base in Hamilton,” Hedges said, shaking his head.
+“You can’t lose the ball like that or else he transports to the next base.”

 Josh Naylor and Harold Ramírez gave the Indians a 2-0 lead in the first with back-to-back RBI singles.

 Chicago manager Tony La Russa remained two wins behind John McGraw’s 2,763 for second place on the career list.
+The White Sox are 7-3 since May 24.

+“We never quit and if we keep playing nine innings, good things will happen,” La Russa said.
+“We’ve got that part covered and we’re not going to lose it.”

 The Indians played their final home game under 40% crowd restrictions set by the Ohio Department of Health.
 Progressive Field will now be open to its full capacity of 34,830.